skbarbee/js-dom-OG-grey-anatomy/README.md

 Using HTML, CSS, and JS, create a fan site with the following elements:

-1. Six character cards with the name of the character, a photo, and two buttons (photos provided in the `img` folder).
+1. Six character cards with the name of the character, a photo, and two buttons.
+Characters are as follows: Rhaenyra Targaryen, Alicent Hightower, King Viserys, Daemon Targaryen, Laenor Velaryon, Laena Velaryon (swap them out for others if you'd like!).
 2. When one button is clicked, a short bio of the character should appear beneath their image.
 When the other button is clicked, text should appear under their image that reveals whether the character is still alive or is dead.
 3. Add search functionality to the page that allows the user to filter characters.
 4. Style to your heart's desire!
 Take inspiration from the show and add whatever personal touches you'd like.